 4.4.5.
-People Reached (complete online)
+People Reached

 Provide the estimated overall number of people (members of the public and professionals) to be reached by the funded project.
 The applicant is required to itemize separately the noninteractive education and outreach activities, with estimates, that led to the calculation of the overall estimates provided.
-Refer to the Appendix for definitions.
+Refer to Appendix A for definitions.

 4.4.6.
-People Served (complete online)
+People Served

-Provide the estimated overall number of people (members of the public and professionals) to be served by the funded project.
+Provide the estimated overall number of services delivered to members of the public and to professionals by the funded project.
 The applicant is required to itemize separately the education, navigation, and clinical activities/services, with estimates, that led to the calculation of the overall estimates provided.
-Refer to the Appendix for definitions.
+Refer to Appendix A for definitions.